 “Probable” under IFRS means more likely than not.
 That’s a 50%+ threshold.

-The “reliable estimate” condition in IAS 37.14(c) rarely fails in practice.
+The “reliable estimate” condition in IAS 37.14 (c) rarely fails in practice.
 IAS 37.25 states that except in extremely rare cases, an entity will be able to determine a range of possible outcomes and therefore make a sufficiently reliable estimate.
 If the client argues that the amount “cannot be estimated,” push back.
 The standard’s expectation is that measurement uncertainty alone almost never justifies non-recognition.
-Measurement uncertainty goes into the estimate (a wider range of outcomes, a different probability weighting), not into the recognition decision.
+Measurement uncertainty goes into the estimate (a wider range of outcomes, or a different probability weighting), not into the recognition decision.

 Present obligation versus possible obligation: where the line falls

 The first condition in IAS 37.14 requires a present obligation from a past event.
-This sounds straightforward until you encounter situations where the past event has occurred but the obligation depends on a future event.
+That sounds straightforward until you encounter situations where the past event has occurred but the obligation depends on a future event.

-Consider the classic example: litigation.
-Your client was served a claim in October.
+Consider the classic example.
+Your client was served a litigation claim in October.
 The entity’s lawyers say the claim has legal merit but they believe the defence is strong.
 Does a present obligation exist?

 The past event (the incident giving rise to the claim) has occurred.
 Whether the entity has a present obligation depends on whether the claim will succeed.
 If legal counsel says the probability of the entity losing is 55%, a present obligation exists under IAS 37.15 and you’re into the measurement phase.
-If the probability is 45%, no provision is recognised, but the entity discloses a contingent liability under IAS 37.86.
+If the probability is 45%, no provision is recognised, but the entity discloses a contingent liability under IAS 37.86 .

 Constructive obligations add complexity.
 IAS 37.10 defines a constructive obligation as one that derives from an entity’s actions where the entity has indicated to other parties that it will accept certain responsibilities, and as a result has created a valid expectation that it will discharge those responsibilities.
 A company that has consistently honoured product warranties beyond the contractual period has created a constructive obligation.
 What matters here is the pattern of behaviour, not the individual sale.